Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 You arrived on a tourist visa and have since been offered employment by a Lao entity.
 Your employer starts the same MFA process from Vientiane.
 Because the LA-B2 cannot be issued in-country, you will need to make a border crossing to collect it at a Lao consulate or visa-on-arrival checkpoint, then re-enter on the LA-B2.

-Your tourist visa gives you time to get the process started, but how much time depends on your visa type and entry method.
+Your tourist visa gives you time to start the process, but how much time depends on your visa type and entry method.
 The standard tourist visa-on-arrival and eVisa both allow 30 days.

-The UK FCDO says tourist visas can be extended twice from 1 January 2025, for up to 60 additional days in total.
-However, the Lao Department of Immigration's visa page still describes the tourist visa as extendable "once."
-This is a genuine source conflict.
+The UK FCDO states that from 1 January 2025, tourist visas can be extended twice while in Laos for a total of 60 additional days, at roughly USD 2 per day.
+The Lao Department of Immigration's visa page still describes the tourist visa as extendable "once."
+This is a source conflict.
 Confirm the current rule with the Immigration Department office handling your extension before relying on extra time.

 Step-by-Step: How the LA-B2 Process Works